Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Numerical Validation

-It can be seen that, when computing the normalised RMSE in an average sense over all possible reference elements, the error attains a very high value that never converges, but fluctuates around 250\%.
-When a fixed element that minimises the error is chosen to perform the computation, the error is mostly flat to a low normalised RMSE (4\%), even for \( {\rm SNR}>10~{\rm dB}\).
-This element is one of the following, depending on the SNR: 1st, 4th or 13th, as has been verified by keeping the `argmin' indices during the simulation.
-The \( n=4\) case presents roughly the same behaviour, meaning that this element can be chosen as the constant reference independently of the SNR.
-According to the original numbering of an MWA tile, these are 3 of the 4 elements at the vertices of the rectangular array configuration; the 16-th one, which is at the fourth vertex, has also been verified to lead to a similarly low RMSE.
-We further report that with the original ordering of the MWA antennas, lower errors could be observed; we choose to report here the generalised case where the antenna arrangement is decided randomly and does not reflect the geometric position of each element within the array.
+It can be seen that, when computing the normalized RMSE in an average sense over all possible reference elements, the error {converges slower to acceptable values, such as the crossing of 5\% at SNR\(>65\)~dB}.
+When a fixed element that minimizes the error is chosen to perform the computation, the error {converges much faster, roughly at SNR\(>58\)~dB for the 5\% threshold.
+This element is always the 6-th, as has been verified by keeping the `argmin' indices during the simulation, while the 11-th also presents similar performance}.
+The \( n=4\) case {presents a behavior more similar to the `mean over \( n\)' curve, highlighting the necessity of this noise study; indeed, in the noiseless case, that element outperformed the ones highlighted here by a small margin}.
+According to the original numbering of an MWA tile, {the 6-th and 11-th elements lie in the inner part of the rectangular array configuration and as has been assumed in this numerical experiment, are within the elements that present an impedance fault.} {It can also be seen that, as with the case of no fading (\( {\rm K}\rightarrow \infty\)), for SNR\(>60 \)~dB and a finite \( {\rm K}\geq 60\) dB the error converges to ever lower values by increasing \( {\rm K} \).
+In contrast to \cite{kyriakou2024b}, there is now a clear trend of the RMSE asymptot value diminishing by {further} increasing K. It is therefore equally important to keep both SNR and K higher than 60 dB to obtain results within 5\% accuracy.}

-As a more complete model, the next step is to introduce multiplicative noise, which models the fading nature of the line-of-sight channel when a transmitter probe and the antenna-under-test as receiver interact in a measurement scenario.
-Such behavior is modelled by a Rician distribution of the multiplicative factor \( g_k\sim\mathcal{R}(\nu_k,\sigma_{R,k})\) that affects the amplitude of the received embedded element pattern \( E_k^m,\ m\in\{0,n\}\) (`0' nominal and `\(n\)' for faulty).
-The phase is assumed to be known and better controlled, as various techniques ensure its correct retrieval with respect to the reference antenna \cite{ciorba2022}.
-As has also been practiced in \cite{kyriakou2024b}, we can use a normalised channel amplitude factor so as to have \( \mu_{R,k}=1 \), from which we can derive \( \nu_k,\ \sigma_{R,k} \) using the Rician distribution formula for the mean value of \( g_k \).
-The fading level of the channel is usually expressed by the factor \( {\rm K}=\nu_k^2/(2\sigma_{R,k}^2)\).
-Our model now reads: